On the slopes, a struggle for Black skiers’ Olympic dreams

 Advocates say the kind of two-day-a-week programs that create space on the snow for Black and Hispanic children are making a difference.
 But not enough so yet to be seen at the Olympics.

-A young athlete’s chances of making an Olympic team increase significantly with intensive training at elite boarding schools or academies, which cost of tens of thousands of dollars per year.
-The programs often aren’t addressing this socioeconomic barrier, athletes and advocates have acknowledged.
+A young athlete’s chances of making an Olympic team increase significantly with intensive training at elite boarding schools or academies that can cost of tens of thousands of dollars.

+But Schone Malliet, a Black CEO and founder of Winter4Kids, a nonprofit that makes winter sports accessible to New York-area schoolkids, says programs like his are about much more than training elite athletes.

+“When you see these kids out here, and they’re in awe of what they see on a mountain and when they fall and get up and they keep going?
+That’s the deal,” Malliet said.
+“They change their whole perspective on their lives.
+Forget about skiing, snowboarding or cross-country, but just building the idea that, ’I can fall down and get up.'”

-It’s not just skiing and snowboarding.
-Racial diversity is still a novelty across most winter sports.
+Racial diversity is still a novelty across most winter sports, not just skiing and snowboarding.

 In Beijing, there is only one Black figure skater competing for any nation.
 On Sunday, American Erin Jackson became the first Black woman to win a gold medal in speedskating.
 In other events, a small number of Black and Hispanic athletes compete with longshot chances at medals.